Bochdalek hernia

 Bochdalek hernia is one of two forms of a congenital diaphragmatic hernia, the other form being Morgagni hernia.
 A Bochdalek hernia is a congenital abnormality in which an opening exists in the infant's diaphragm, allowing normally intra-abdominal organs (particularly the stomach and intestines) to enter into the thoracic cavity.
 In the majority of people, the affected lung will be deformed, and the resulting lung compression can be life-threatening.
-Bochdalek hernias occur more commonly on the posterior left side (85%, versus right side 15%).
+Bochdalek hernias occur more commonly on the posterior left side (85%, versus the right side 15%).

 Bochdalek hernias are rare.
 This type of hernia was first described in 1754 by McCauley and subsequently studied and named after the Czech pathologist Vincenz Alexander Bochdalek (1801–1883).

 Signs and symptoms

 Children

 In normal Bochdalek hernia cases, the symptoms are often observable simultaneously with the baby's birth.
-A few of the symptoms of a Bochdalek Hernia include difficulty breathing, fast respiration and increased heart rate.
-Also, if the baby appears to have cyanosis (blue-tinted skin) this can also be a sign.
-Another way to identify a baby with Bochdalek hernia, is to look at the chest immediately after birth.
+A few of the symptoms of Bochdalek Hernia include difficulty breathing, fast respiration and increased heart rate.
+If the baby appears to have cyanosis (blue-tinted skin) this can also be a sign.
+Another way to identify a baby with Bochdalek hernia is to look at the chest immediately after birth.
 If the baby has a Bochdalek hernia it may appear that one side of the chest cavity is larger than the other and/or the abdomen seems to be caved in.